torch2424/wasm-by-example/examples/hello-world/hello-world.assemblyscript.en-us.md

 **Before getting started with AssemblyScript and Wasm, be sure to check out all of the languages available, by clicking the "languages" link in the header.**

-## Introduction
+## Overview

 For our first program, we will be doing a "Hello world" type of program in [AssemblyScript](https://github.com/AssemblyScript/assemblyscript).
 AssemblyScript, is essentially a TypeScript to WebAssembly compiler.
 This is great for TypeScript and JavaScript developers who want to write WebAssembly, without learning a new language.
 Though, to be clear, you can not compile our TypeScript React apps to WebAssembly with AssemblyScript because of its differences from TypeScript.
 But is still a great language for building WebAssembly applications.

-Before starting our hello world, let's do a brief introduction into major concepts of WebAssembly:

-- WebAssembly is a compile-targeted language for running bytecode on the web.
-- Relative to Javascript, WebAssembly offers predictable performance.
-- WebAssembly runs on all Major Browsers, V8 runtimes like [Node.js](https://nodejs.org/en/), and independent Wasm runtimes like [Wasmer](https://github.com/wasmerio/wasmer).
-- WebAssembly has Linear Memory, in other words, one big expandable array.
-- WebAssembly, in its current MVP, only handles integers and floats.

-To keep things simple with Wasm's limitations, instead of displaying a string, we will add two numbers together and display the result.
+To keep things simple with Wasm's limitations mentioned [in the introduction example](/), instead of displaying a string, we will add two numbers together and display the result.
 Though, it is good to keep in mind, in later examples, a lot of these limitations will be abstracted away by your WebAssembly Language of choice (In this case, AssemblyScript).

 ---